Propylene glycol dinitrate

-Propylene glycol dinitrate (PGDN, ttup 1,2-propylene glycol dinitrate, or 1,2-propanediol dinitrate) is an organic chemical, an ester of nitric acid and propylene glycol.
+Propylene glycol dinitrate (PGDN, 1,2-propylene glycol dinitrate, or 1,2-propanediol dinitrate) is an organic chemical, an ester of nitric acid and propylene glycol.
 It is structurally similar to nitroglycerin, except that it has one fewer nitrate group.
 It is a characteristically and unpleasantly smelling colorless liquid, which decomposes at 121 °C, below its boiling point.
 It is flammable and explosive.
 It is shock-sensitive and burns with a clean flame producing water vapor, carbon monoxide, and nitrogen gas.